mgdreamingstar/CarND-Traffic-Sign-Classifier-Project/AWS/writeup.md

 |    Turn left ahead    |    Turn left ahead    |
 |      No passing       |      No passing       |

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.

-This compares favorably to the accuracy on the test set of 0.922
+The accuracy on the captured inages is 80% while it was 92.2% on the testing set thus It seems the model is overfitting, however the new captured images only have 5 images, so this conclusion may not be ture.
+This should be test on a larger data set.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)